qgis/QGIS-Documentation/docs/user_manual/style_library/3d_symbols.rst

   Also, the relative contributions to the cool and warm colors by the diffuse color are controlled by :guilabel:`Alpha` and :guilabel:`Beta` properties respectively.
   See also `Gooch shading <https://en.wikipedia.org/wiki/Gooch_shading>`_.
 * :guilabel:`Physically Based`: renders materials that respond naturally to light, making objects look like real-world materials.
-Options are available:
+Available options are:

   * :guilabel:`Base color`: allows users to put base color on surface.
   * :guilabel:`Metalness`: sets how metallic the surface appears.
   * :guilabel:`Roughness`: controls how rough or smooth the surface is.
   * :guilabel:`Reflectance`: controls how much light the surface reflects.
   * :guilabel:`Anisotropy`: creates directional reflections that align with the direction specified in :guilabel:`Anisotropy direction`.
   * :guilabel:`Clear coat strength`: controls the intensity of the clear coat layer.
 Higher values create a stronger glossy appearance, lower values create a more subtle protective layer.